shengqh/TIGER/README.md

 pip install cutadapt
 ```

 Or you can install them into your own folder if you don't have root permission.
-Here, I install the packages into my own python library folder "/scratch/cqs/shengq2/pythonlib", please replace it with your own folder.
+Here, I install the packages into my own python library folder "/scratch/cqs/shengq2/pythonlib", please replace it with your own folder.[install_pythonlib.sh](install_pythonlib.sh)

 ```
 PYTHONLIB="/home/shengq2/python2"